SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Notable challenges:

 > * I suspect very few people actually take the time or energy to reach out in this manner.
-> * it's about the only support I get right now
+> * It's about the only support I get right now
 > * Needs to be raised and brought into the corporate open source culture.
 > * I appreciate a lot of things but even I don't personally thank every project that I use.
 > * An honest thank you is worth more than a couple of $$$